40637323/DevOps_Gp5/use cases/use_case_description_for_report_17.md

 ### Success End Condition
 The analyst generates population report about the cities in the world organized by largest population to smallest and it meets the organization’s request.
 ### Failed End Condition
-The system generates population report for the cities in the world as an empty list.
+The system generates population report for the cities in the world as an error message.
 ### Primary Actor
 Analyst
 ### Trigger